Overriding interest

+For the oil and gas terminology of overriding royalty interest, please see Overriding Royalty Interest.

 Overriding interest is an English land law concept.
 The general rule in registered conveyancing is that all interests and rights over a piece of land have to be written on the register entry for that land.
 Otherwise, when anyone buys that piece of land, the interests will not apply to the purchaser, and the rights will be lost.
 Overriding interests are the exception to this general rule.
 Overriding interests need not be registered to bind any new owner.

 Overview

 The House of Commons, House of Lords and tasked Royal Commission preparing the Law of Property Acts (1925) agreed that for many classes of interest it would be unreasonable to expect certain interests to be registered, in which legislation they were termed overriding interests.
 Their list was reformed and simplified under legislation of 2002 in staggered reforms between that year and 2013.